dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/README.md

 Asking for help!
 Always come with 3 options
 Sharing your thought process, as you think.
-Taking people along the journey with you
+Taking people along the journey with you Winning Hearts & Minds

 Engineering Strategy
 Product Roadmap
 Engineering Roadmap

+# Hierarchy
+What is leadership & what is management??
+Strategy ("where are we going?")
+Planning ("how are we getting there?")